Push subscriptions to CREODIAS EODATA catalogue

 NotificationEpUsername

-The username configured on your endpoint used to send notifications to it
+The username configured on your endpoint used to send notifications to it.

 NotificationEpPassword

-The password configured on your endpoint used to send notifications to it
+The password configured on your endpoint used to send notifications to it.

-To perform such an edit, send a PATCH request to the URL below.
-In it, replace <<subscription_id>> with the ID of your subscription:
+This is the URL to which you should send it.
+In it, replace <<subscription_id>> with the ID of your subscription.

 https://datahub.creodias.eu/odata/v1/Subscriptions(<<subscription_id>>)